 What does being classified as a professional trader at an FCA-regulated broker mean?

 Being designated as a professional trader at an FCA-regulated broker allows access to greater leverage, and trading in CFDs on cryptocurrencies.
-However, professional traders don’t benefit from negative balance protection, meaning you’re responsible for preventing your account from slipping into negative balance and your losses could surpass your initial deposit.
+However, professional traders don’t benefit from negative balance protection, meaning you’re responsible for preventing your account from slipping into a negative balance and your losses could surpass your initial deposit.
 Also, certain categories of professional clients are not eligible for compensation under the Financial Services Compensation Scheme (FSCS).

 What is required to be classified as a professional trader at an FCA-regulated broker?